alphastrata/cargo-gpu/README.md

         * Spirv-source
           The source location of spirv-std

           Usage: cargo-gpu show spirv-source [OPTIONS]

           Options:
                 --shader-crate <SHADER_CRATE>
                     The location of the shader-crate to inspect to determine its spirv-std dependency

                     [default: ./]

             -h, --help
                     Print help

+        * Commitsh
+          The git commitsh of this cli tool

+          Usage: cargo-gpu show commitsh

+          Options:
+            -h, --help
+                    Print help

+        * Capabilities
+          All the available SPIR-V capabilities that can be set with `--capabilities`

+          Usage: cargo-gpu show capabilities

+          Options:
+            -h, --help
+                    Print help
 ````